Your precious beautiful baby with his rosy cheeks and fresh, flawless skin now has an oily, yellow scaling or crusting

-“Parents are often worried that they are doing something wrong,” says Farmington Hills pediatrician Dr. Daniel Schnaar.
+“Parents are often worried that they are doing something wrong,” says southeast Michigan pediatrician Dr. Daniel Schnaar.
 “It’s a skin condition, so parents shouldn’t worry.
 It will eventually go away over the first several weeks to the first few months.”

 According to Dr. Richard Weiermiller, a local pediatrician and internist, about 40 percent of babies get it.

 Cradle cap is very easy to treat by using a baby shampoo to clean the affected area.
 If it is more troublesome to alleviate, then a once-a-week scalp treatment is recommended.